brianloveswords/bjb.dev/src/content/log/20250129-low-res-screenshots.md

 </aside>

-i couldn't find anything useful in a few minutes of searching so i just switched to Retrobatch and figured it wouldn't be that hard to figure out. it wasn't!
+i couldn't find anything useful about this error in a few minutes of searching so i just switched to Retrobatch and figured it wouldn't be that hard to figure out. it wasn't!

 ## current listening